 Funding for capital projects, endowments, scholarships or bursaries is not available.

-Applicants should telephone the Foundation to discuss their project ahead of submitting a proposal.
-If suitable, a letter of intent and supporting documents will be requested.
+Applicants should email info[at]hecht.org to discuss their project ahead of submitting a proposal.
+If appropriate, a letter of intent and supporting documents will be requested.